khakhalin/notes/02_Logistics.md

 * **Drop-in replacement:** replacing part of the code without rewriting anything else.
 AKA 	"bug for bug compatibility" (drop-in will only work if all idiosynctratic bugs match exactly)
 * **Feature store:** A practical concept for data project implementation: a collection of curated features that is updated from new data, and can be tapped into.
 * **Pickling:** dumping binary data into a database, to be loaded later, instead of processing it in some meaningful way.
 In Python, used for serializing Python object structure.
 A better alternative: JSON, as it's human-readable, while pickles aren't.
+* **Tehnical debt**: going for an easy (and quick) but limited solution, even though statistically every limiting decision may have to be reingeneered (scaled up) later.